-Actress, thespian, and writer, Anna Deavere Smith (b.
-1950), wrote this Letters to a Young Artist, to an imagined mentee.
+Actress, Thespian, and writer Anna Deavere Smith (born September 18, 1950) wrote Letters to a Young Artist to an imagined mentee.
 Upon reading it, we all become her mentees.
-And presses energy and hope into the heart of the worried creative soul.
+It presses energy and hope into the heart of the worried creative soul.

 I’m an actress and a playwright.
 I make one-woman shows in which I play up to fifty characters in an evening.
 I interview people with a tape recorder and use their verbatim words to make these plays.

-Through her long career performing true life impersonations, as well as a tremendous theatre and television work, Deavere Smith knows how to see people, how to notice, and much more importantly, how to care.
-Her body of work has become a critical documentary of Americans and America.
+Through her long career performing true-life impersonations, as well as her tremendous theater and television work, Deavere Smith knows how to see people, how to notice, and, much more importantly, how to care.

 In Letters, Deavere Smith directs her striking gaze at us, imagining we want “to be awake.”
-She tackles pestering items of self-esteem, self-doubt, how to be strong, self-reliant and open to influence.
-She also defines presence perfectly.
+She tackles pestering items of self-esteem, self-doubt, and how to be strong, self-reliant, and open to influence.

 Presence.
 You want to know what it is.
 Well, you hit on my favorite subject.
 First of all, even before I became an actress I was told I had “presence.” […] Some people call presence charisma.
 Perhaps it’s the same thing.
 There are many charismatic people who are not artists.
 And presence is not the same as fame, by the way.

 Deavere Smith explores the precious small but meaningful difference between our need for personal brand and a more human need for a name.
-We all want to be seen, known, but as ourselves, not merely a brand.
-Except it is the brand that allows our name to be known, tension every artist endures (clearly illustrated in John Steinbeck’s journals).
+We all want to be seen and known but as ourselves, not merely a brand.
+Except, it is the brand that allows our name to be known, a tension every artist endures (clearly illustrated in John Steinbeck’s journals.)